Automattic/wp-calypso/docs/routing.md

 That strategy at its center introduces a number of counterparts to the middlewares mentioned above.
 Instead of rendering to the  `#primary` and `#secondary` `<div />`s, they just create the respective component trees in `context.primary` and `context.secondary`.
 For more details, see the docs on [Isomorphic Routing](isomorphic-routing.md).

 Transitioning between different single-tree rendered sections relies on React to reconcile and update component trees, which is fine.
 However, transitioning between single- and multi-tree sections is rather problematic, since React will get confused by different root components and the like.
-As a consequence, we have to do some manual unmounting of components in [`client/boot`](../client/boot/index.js).
+As a consequence, we unfortunately have to do some manual unmounting and re-rendering of components in [`client/boot`](../client/boot/index.js).
 We hope to find the time at some point to migrate all of Calypso to single-tree rendering, which would alleviate a lot of pain.

 ## Section Definitions